 Enter the MSA 4x4 Rear Wheel Bin, a nifty, collapsible container that attaches to the boot or rear wheel of your car.
 This means you can keep your dirty stuff on the outside, and the clean stuff on the inside.
 It can be stuffed with anything you want, whether that is muddy recovery gear, campsite rubbish, firewood or your wet surfing gear.

 Who says you need to give up the morning coffee when you go camping?
 Certainly not us.
 We like to bring along a portable coffee maker on any trip.
-The Snow Peak Titanium Cafepress is super lightweight and can brew up to two cups of coffee at once.
+The Casa Barista Roma Stainless Steel Set is super lightweight and can brew up to two cups of coffee at once.
 This means you can give one to your wife or mate, or chug the second one for an extra kick in the butt.

 Even better, if coffee isn’t your thing, the Cafepress can be used as a kettle to boil water for your food, hot Milo or cuppa soup.